-Coronavirus may mean that we're grounded for the time being, but the good news?
+Coronavirus may mean that we've been grounded, but the good news?
 We've got more time to read our ever-growing pile of travel books.
-Here are 2020's best (so far)...
+Here were 2020's best...

 What is it about the golden age of travel that continues to fascinate us?
 The elegant glamour of a more civilised era?
 The romance of adventure in a world that still contained come cartographic unknowns?

 It certainly sounds more fun that having your knees jammed into your chest in economy class in 2020.
 Glancey creates 15 little novellas with a fictionalised narrator as the lead character embarking on the classic experiences (as well as five real accounts of his own journeys).